tianyi-smile/itemize/doc/manual.typ

 #import "@preview/itemize:0.2.0" as el
 ```

-Use the method `default-enum-list` to override the native behaviour of `enum` and `list` by adding the following at the beginning of your document:
+Use the method `default-enum-list` to override the native behavior of `enum` and `list` by adding the following at the beginning of your document:

 ```typst
 #show: el.default-enum-list